 Acknowledgement of Country

-Cova Psychology respectfully acknowledges the Traditional Owners of the land on which the practice sits in the Melbourne CBD, the Wurundjeri Woi-wurrung and Bunurong / Boon Wurrung peoples of the Kulin.
-We pay our respects to their Elders, past and present, and the Aboriginal Elders of other communities who may be here today.
+Cova Psychology acknowledges the Traditional Owners of the land where our Melbourne CBD practice is located—the Wurundjeri Woi-wurrung and Bunurong/Boon Wurrung peoples of the Kulin Nation.
+We pay respect to their Elders, past and present, as well as the Elders of other Aboriginal communities in Melbourne and beyond.

 We would like to acknowledge the Traditional Owners of the land on which the practice is located.
 We pay our respects to their Elders, past and present, and the Aboriginal Elders of other communities who may be here today.